 Laura is a member of Statesboro First United Methodist Church, the Statesboro Kiwanis Club and was selected in 2010 as one of Statesboro’s 20 under 40 recipients.

-Family Service Advisor
+Family Service Advisor/Funeral Attendant

 Mark Yocco has lived in Statesboro for almost 30 years.
 He is an active member at St. Matthews Catholic Church.
 He has worked in funeral service for 18 years helping people make funeral pre-arrangements and caring for families after they have experienced the loss of a loved one.
-He has three children and two grandchildren.
+He has three children and three grandchildren.